ranmocy/rCaltrain/README.md

 # TODO

+1. Add test for Android version
-1. Fix iOS version for new data starts from 2016/04/04
+2. Fix iOS version for new data starts from 2016/04/04